eeeds/MLOps-Camp/6-Best-Practices/README.md

 -   Install `isort` with `pip install isort`.
 Isort is a tool for managing Python imports.
 It can sort imports alphabetically, sort imports by their type, and sort imports by their scope.
 -   Type `black --diff .`.
 This option will show you the changes that black would make to the code.
 -   Type `isort --diff .`.
 This option will show you the changes that isort would make to the code.
+-   Run  `isort .` to sort the code, then run `black .` to format the code, then `pylint --recursive=y .` to check the code and run `pytest tests/` to test the code.